FrauElster/gologger/README.md

 gologger.Info("not logged at all") gologger.Warn("written to stdout, file, and database, but not to loki", "key", "value") gologger.Error("sent to loki and stdout")

+// one can also register stringer functions, which are called for each log entry gologger.RegisterStringer(func(tm time.Time) string { return tm.Format("2006-01-02") }) gologger.Warn("with timestamp formatting", "time", time.Now())
 ```